globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 ---------------
 The main source of entropy for the platform is /dev/urandom.

-In order to increase the entropy available on the system the system integrates the usage of the haveged daemon:  http://www.issihosts.com/haveged/
+In order to increase the entropy available on the system the system integrates the usage of the `Haveged <http://www.issihosts.com/haveged/>`_ daemon.

 Web Application Security
 ========================